spcourse/complexity/questions2/contents.md

 ### Question 6

-For determining the complexity of the code below you don't need to take the first two lines into account.
+For determining the complexity of the code below you don't need to take the first line into account.

     my_set = set([42, 21, 7, 3, 2])
-    n = len(my_set)

     # determine complexity of part here below:
     if 14 in my_set: